bookercodes/pusher-chatkit-tut/README.md

 ```

+From the top now,

 * Once you connect to Chatkit you get a `currentUser` object that represents the current connected user
 * Chatkit is "user-driven" meaning most if not all interactions happen on the `currentUser`
 * In this case, we call `subscribeToRoom` on the `currentUser` (`currentUser.subscribeToRoom`)
 * `subscribeToRoom` takes an event handler called `onNewMessage` that is called in real-time each time a new message arrives
 * Because we specified `100`, `onNewMessage` is also called _retroactively_ for up to 100 most recent messages.
 This allows you to effortlessly show your user their recent chat history
-* There is a fair amount of code here but once you distill it, all we're doing is taking new messages and updating the cotnainer state.
-When the state is updated, the new messages are rendered automatically.
-The _significant_ chat-related code couldn't be more minimal
+* There is a fair amount of code here but once you break it down, all we're doing is taking new messages and updating the React state.
+The significant chat-related code couldn't be more minimal

 ## Step 9.
-Sendmessages
+Sending messages

 We're on a roll!

-Next let's allow users to send messages by first creating a `SendMessageForm.js` component in `./src/components`:
+Next, let's allow users to send messages by first creating a `SendMessageForm.js` component in `./src/components`:

 ```diff
 + import React, { Component } from 'react'